SHEILA ADAMS, PHSH. MARH.

 - Medical history

-To this, over time, I will add details of the condition for which you have consulted me and the remedies and other therapies that I have prescribed or recommended.
+To this, over time, I will add details of the condition for which you have consulted me and the Homeopathic remedies, and any other therapies that I have suggested or recommended.

 How do I collect this personal information?

 All the information collected is obtained directly from you.
-This is usually at the point of your initial consultation.
-The information is collected via a ‘Medical history form’ which I ask you to complete prior to or at the time of your initial consultation.
+This is usually at the point of your first consultation.
+The information is collected via a ‘Medical history form’ which I ask you to complete at the time of your first consultation.
 At the point at which you provide your personal information, I will also request that you provide consent for me to store and use your data.
 Your consent is required in order to ensure my compliance with data protection legislation.

 Subsequently, I will add to this initial information with details of the consultations you hold with me.